JonathanPerry651/remote-build-server/docs/production_architecture.md

     *   Each namespace contains the user's build Pod(s).
     *   Dedicated `ServiceAccount` and RBAC bindings restricted to that namespace.
     *   Automatic cleanup: Deleting the namespace removes all associated resources.

+### Bubblewrap Sandboxing
+To ensure hermetic builds and identical path structures between the client and server:
+*   **Path Mapping**: The agent uses **Bubblewrap** (bwrap) to sandbox the execution environment.
+*   **Virtual Filesystem**: It constructs a virtual filesystem within the container that exactly mirrors the directory structure of the developer's local machine (e.g., mounting the workspace at the exact same absolute path).
+*   **Consistency**: This guarantees that build actions (which may rely on absolute paths) execute identically on the remote server as they would locally.

 ### mTLS Everywhere
 All gRPC communications between components are secured using mutual TLS (mTLS).